INIT6Source/Hacker-Arsenal-Toolkit/README.md

 [WiGLE](https://www.wigle.net/) — Wireless Geographic Logging Engine

 [YaSeeker](https://github.com/HowToFind-bot/YaSeeker) -  Yandex OSINT tool

+[Zehef](https://github.com/N0rz3/Zehef) - See if your personal or corporate email has leaked and which sites the e-mail is registered.

 ## Packet Captures
 [Utilisec Packet Captures](https://github.com/utilsec/Packet_Captures) — Packet captures for playing with Wireshark and other sniffers